-At Windlesham we are:
+At Windlesham we:

-- honest, fair kind and inclusive - listen carefully and follow instructions sensibly - care for each other, our school and the wider environment - respect and show good manners at all times - work hard and try our best.
+- are honest, fair, kind and inclusive - listen carefully and follow instructions sensibly - care for each other, our school and the wider environment - are respectful and show good manners at all times - work hard and try our best.
 We are proud of our learning.